Ilam, Staffordshire: Ilam Hall

 John Port had the first hall built in 1546.
 Both William Congreve and Samuel Johnson stayed at the hall when it was owned by the Port family.
 Congreve wrote his first play, The Old Bachelor there and Paradise valley inspired Johnson to write his novel Rasselas.

 In 1820 the estate was bought by Jesse Watts-Russell, a wealthy industrialist.
 It was Watts-Russell who was responsible for the Swiss look of Ilam; he found that the valley and surrounding hills reminded him of the Alps, and consequently had some new cottages built in the Swiss style and rehoused most of the villagers (who were living in estate-owned houses anyway).
 He also built the school in 1857 and funded it, at a time when schooling was not compulsory.

 His son, John Watts-Russell, moved to New Zealand in 1850 and built another Ilam Hall.
 The farm/homestead that he created later grew and became the Ilam area of Christchurch.
 The site of the homestead was one of the main social centres of early Christchurch society.
 The present homestead was built in 1914 after a fire destroyed the first two buildings.

 The Conservative politician Robert William Hanbury (1845–1903), lived and was buried there.

-In 1934 Sir Robert McDougal bought the hall and gave it to the National Trust to become a youth hostel and it is still run as such today.
-The grounds are open to the public, and are a starting point for one of the prettiest river walks in the area.
+In 1934 Robert McDougall bought the hall and gave it to the National Trust to become a youth hostel and it is still run as such today.
+The grounds are open to the public and are a starting point for one of the prettiest river walks in the area.